boostercloud/booster/docs/README.md

 }
 ```

-There could be situations in which you actually want to register an event representing an error.
-(Example here, I've seen the example of the error event in the integration tests but I'm not 100% it works here.
-I'm thinking in an stock error related to an item that should not be there initially)
+There could be situations in which you want to register an event representing an error.
+(TODO: Example here, I've seen the example of the error event in the integration tests, but I'm not 100% it works here.
+I'm thinking in a stock error related to an item that should not be there initially)

 ##### Reading entities